Alexander Lewis (mayor): Family and later life

 Lewis married Elizabeth J. Ingersoll in 1850; the couple had 13 children, of which 8 lived into the 1890s: Ida Frances (Lewis) Healy, Edward L. Lewis, Josephine (Lewis) Carpenter, Hattie I. (Lewis) Currie, Harry B. Lewis, Julia Velaire (McMillan) Penrose, Marion Marie (Lewis) Muir, and Alexander Ingersoll Lewis.
-Through his daughter Julia, Alexander is the great-great-grandfather of Baroness Sybille de Selys Longchamps, the mother of Princess Delphine of Belgium (Delphine Michèle Anne Marie Ghislaine de Saxe-Cobourg; born 22 February 1968), known previously as Jonkvrouw Delphine Boël, is a Belgian artist and member of the Belgian royal family.
-She is the daughter of King Albert II of Belgium with Baroness Sybille de Selys Longchamps, and the half-sister of King Philippe of Belgium.
-Before 1 October 2020, she belonged to the Belgian titled nobility and was legally Jonkvrouw Boël.
-On that date, she was lawfully recognised as Princess of Belgium with the style "Her Royal Highness".
+Through his daughter Julia, Alexander is the great-great-grandfather of Baroness Sybille de Selys Longchamps, the mother of Princess Delphine of Belgium (Delphine Michèle Anne Marie Ghislaine de Saxe-Cobourg; born 22 February 1968), known previously as Jonkvrouw Delphine Boël, who is a Belgian artist and member of the Belgian royal family.
+She is the daughter of King Albert II of Belgium with de Selys Longchamps, and the half-sister of King Philippe of Belgium.

 Around 1900, Lewis built a home in Grosse Pointe Farms, Michigan, which is now the parish house for the Saint Paul Catholic Church.
-The complex was designated a Michigan State Historic Site in 1992 Alexander Lewis died on April 18, 1908.
+The complex was designated a Michigan State Historic Site in 1992.
+Alexander Lewis died on April 18, 1908.